ausaccessfed/dev-portal/docs/_how-to-write-a-tutorial/03-suggest-new-tutorial.md

 ### Checking out the code
 The source code for the site is hosted in the [AAF dev-portal repository](https://github.com/ausaccessfed/dev-portal).

-To get started with this GitHub repository, simply follow these easy steps:

--  Clone the repository: Go to your terminal or command prompt and run the following command:
+To get started with this GitHub repository, go to your terminal or command prompt and run the following command to clone the repository:

 ```shell
 git clone git@github.com:ausaccessfed/dev-portal.git
 ```

--  Read the README: Take a few minutes to read through this file (README.md) to get an overview of what's inside and how to use the code.
+In the project's root directory, open and read through the <strong>README.md file</strong> to get an overview of what's inside and how to use the code.
+{: .callout-info}